truongd8593/mfix/doc/mfix-on-windows.md

    Do *not* install Cygwin Python.
 We are using, and linking against, Anaconda.

-### Install Anaconda gcc compatibility lib (needed to build Python
+### Install Anaconda gcc compatibility lib
-   extensions, since we're not using MSVC):
+   A compatibility library is needed to build Python extensions, since we're not using MSVC.

    In a Cygwin terminal (bash):
 ```shell